Mission & Vision

 Homework can be an integral part of a grades curriculum at Syringa Mountain School.
 It is framed by the philosophical ideal that we wish our children to be excited about learning and confident in their abilities as students.
 Our curriculum teaches to the head, heart, and hand of the child and homework should be balanced in the same way.
 Finally, rhythm between activity and quiet, in-breath and out-breath, is important in all that we do at school.
 It is our intent that homework will fit into a similar rhythm at home.

 We value homework for it can also strengthen the bridge between school and home by providing parents with a glimpse of the work being done at school.
 However, homework should include only work that a student can do by himself or herself.
-Once students begin our strings and flute program, it is important that they practice their instrument at home regularly.

 Please contact your child’s teacher with concerns or questions regarding your child’s academic status.
 If you feel that your child is not succeeding to standard or the academic reporting shows concern, it is best to meet with the teacher to discuss and determine an academic plan together.